rock3tsprocket/ratted-systems-uploader/BUILD.md

 - Any C compiler as long as it's compatible with C89 or later.

 ## Instructions:
-- Run the `build.sh` script, it will produce a file named "uploader".
+1. Configure the build by running `./configure`.
+2. Build ratted-systems-uploader by running `make`.
-If you want, you can copy it to somewhere in $PATH and run it by just typing `uploader` in a shell.
+- If you want, you can copy it to somewhere in $PATH and run it by just typing `uploader` in a shell.
+- You can regenerate the `configure` script by running `autoconf` if you have that installed.